Which is better suited for you, Premier Motor Service or Greyhounds Hop on Hop off passes for the East Coat?

 And here is a survival guide to travelling by Greyhound:

-But it's not just buses you'll use with Loka, between Noosa and Townsville you travel by train, which again is a different experience compared to the bus travel with the other companies.
+But it's not just buses you'll use with Stray, between Noosa and Townsville you travel by train, which again is a different experience compared to the bus travel with the other companies.

-But on the other hand, when you book Loka you get certain tours cheaper along the East Coast, for example Magnetic Island is $35 cheaper for Loka passengers if you stay in Bungalow Bay, and your ferry to Magnetic Island is included with the pass.
-These little savings add up, and with frequent sales Loka can work out the same price as Greyhound.
+But on the other hand, when you book Stray you get certain tours cheaper along the East Coast, for example Magnetic Island is $35 cheaper for Stray passengers if you stay in Bungalow Bay, and your ferry to Magnetic Island is included with the pass.
+These little savings add up, and with frequent sales Stray can work out the same price as Greyhound.

-Having traveled with both Premier Motor Service and Greyhound in the past, I honestly don't feel like the difference in price is worth it.
+Having travelled with both Premier Motor Service and Greyhound in the past, I honestly don't feel like the difference in price is worth it.
 I'm also big fan of saving money on transport and spending it on activities, so Premier is my go to option while travelling the East Coast.
 It helps that I'm not fussy about my buses- as long as it gets me from A to B, I couldn't care less what it looks like.
 However, the new WHIMIT option from Greyhound is a gamechanger, if your planning on doing a lot of travelling between cities.
-However, having done Stray in New Zealand, which is similar to Loka, I do appreciate the uniqueness of travelling by Loka.
-My advice would be if you have the cash and want to get off the beaten track a bit, go for Loka!
+However, having done Stray in New Zealand, I do appreciate the uniqueness of travelling by Stray.
+My advice would be if you have the cash and want to get off the beaten track a bit, go for Stray!
 You won't regret it.
 But if your on a budget and would prefer to use your dollarydoos to travel longer, go with Premier Motor Service.

-Have you traveled the East Coast?
+Have you travelled the East Coast?
 Add your opinion to the comments below!